macsunmood/-SkillFactory-Module-3.-Choosing-a-car-profitably-Scraper-/README.md

         — toggles use of multithreading for faster experience;\
           if neither defined, scraper performs a standart one-threaded\
           sequential processing (in case multithreading goes wrong).
+---
+**The last cell of the Jypiter Notenook provides an option to save the\
+obtained data to a file.**